 Shooting Settings (camera icon) > 4.
 Macro Mode

 Here are some examples of macro close-up photos I’ve taken with the Ricoh GR III recently.
+I’ve tried to include a sampling of different sizes and subjects to give a bit of a sense of what it can do under varying shooting conditions.

 Things Worth Knowing